Kiwi hosts assist the Kiwi Host Coordinator with coordinating their assigned teams through activities and acting as a peer mentor for TCU students.

 Hours involved in the activity

-Up to two modules of 12 hours per module.
 For every 12 hours of active learning you can claim recognition for one skill and one attribute.
 NB: opportunities only exist to develop the skills and attributes specified for this activity in the grey areas of the table below.

 Kiwi Hosts will undergo a selection process upon application.
 Applications close May 31st.
 Applicants must be 2nd year and above, live on campus and be a domestic student.